TextToolsPro

 Does the tool store my files or text?

 No, all processing happens in your browser.
 We never send your files or text to our servers, ensuring complete privacy for your data.
+This client-side processing means your sensitive information never leaves your computer.

 Why does my Base64 string end with equals signs?

 The equals signs (=) at the end of a Base64 string are padding characters.
 They ensure the length of the encoded string is a multiple of 4, which is required by the Base64 format.
+The number of padding characters (0, 1, or 2) depends on how many bytes were in the original input.